muzzamilr/design-tokens-blog/design-tokens-blog.md

 - Transforming tokens into format required by Ant Design
 - Using transformed tokens in code.
 - Overriding the styles provided by tokens.
-- Understanding pros, cons and best practices to follow
+- Understanding the pros, cons, and best practices to follow

 You can find the complete code at https://github.com/muzzamilr/design-tokens-workshop